faaabio1618/filippi.dev/reports/liquid_tags_performances.markdown

 ![Process Time Validation](/reports/liquid_tags_performances/process_time_validation.png)

-It is evident that the tests are working, and the results are consistent with our expectations.
+It is evident that the tests are working, and the results are consistent with our expectations (we actually made other validations to conclude that, check the full report if interested).

 ## Test Results